Tall Cedars of Lebanon: History

 The origin of the degree originated before the establishment of the formal organization.
 Some historians trace it as far back as the 1840s.
 The awarding of the degree apparently involved a deal of roughhousing.
 This degree was conferred on Master Masons after their Blue Lodge meeting closed.
-This degree was conferred by traveling Masons throughout the East Coast and the Mid-west.
-This original group of Tall Cedars, called their organization the "Ancient Order of Tall Cedars of Lebanon".
-"Forests" or local clubs were formed with Victory Forest #1 located in Chicago, Illinois.
-The Ancient Order of Tall Cedars continued until 1901.
-The Tall Cedars of Lebanon of the U.S.A. was founded in 1902 in Trenton, New Jersey.
-The organization adopted its present official name in 1972.
+This degree was conferred by traveling Masons throughout the East Coast.
+This original group of Tall Cedars, called their degree the "Ancient and honorable right of humility".
+The Ancient Order of Tall Cedars continued until 1902.
+The Tall Cedars of Lebanon of the North America was founded in 1902 in Trenton, New Jersey.
+Glassboro Forest #1 was the first charted forest.
+The organization adopted its present official name in 2023 now known as Tall Cedars of Lebanon International.

+The organization now has forest in Mexico, El Salvador and Brazil.

 Organization

 Cedars meet in groups called "Forests," each headed by a Grand Tall Cedar.
 These forests most often meet at the local Masonic hall.
-The Tall Cedars claim 15,000 members, mostly in the eastern United States.
+The Tall Cedars claim 6,300 members, mostly in the eastern United States.
 Its center of activity was, and is the states of New Jersey and Pennsylvania; the Tall Cedars' national governing body, The Supreme Forest, is headquartered in Harrisburg, Pennsylvania.
-The current Supreme Tall Cedar — the TCL's highest-ranking officer — is Joseph Russell, of Liberty, Missouri.
+The current Supreme Tall Cedar — the TCL's highest-ranking officer — is Michael Youse.

 There are two further side degrees with the group - the Royal Court and the Sidonian.
 There is also a marching band called the Royal Rangers.

 Charitable activities

 The Tall Cedar Foundation exists as the body's charitable arm, supporting research into muscular dystrophy and other neuromuscular diseases.
-In 1951, it became the first organization to join permanently with the Muscular Dystrophy Association in sponsorship.
-Tall Cedars often provide the site and volunteers for local telephone banks for the annual Jerry Lewis Telethon.
+In 1951 it became the first organization to join with the Muscular Dystrophy Association in sponsorship.
+The Tall Cedars redirected their efforts in 2023 to supporting children and families afflicted with neuromuscular diseases or muscular dystrophy at a local level.